 - Why TCI?

 Accuracy and diversity drive TCI’s curriculum-development process.
-Our programs are guided by state standards, but TCI is committed to going beyond the standards to highlight the voices of historically underrepresented groups.
+Our programs are guided by state standards, as well as a commitment to highlighting multiple perspectives and diverse viewpoints in the curriculum.
 This includes examining multiple perspectives and integrating important primary sources.
 TCI has an extensive editorial and scholarly review process to ensure that our content is both fair and accurate.

 TCI’s Cooperative, Inclusive Classroom provides the foundation for our approach to active learning.
 This involves creating a classroom environment where all students are valued and have a voice.
 In this classroom, teachers build meaningful connections with students and act as facilitators for student learning.
 Teachers also set norms that allow for civil discourse and the respectful expression of viewpoints and perspectives.